"From the earliest days of life, the youngest among us are accorded with measures of commitment

 The Toddler-aged child needs to have the opportunity to explore movement, acquire language and develop independence in a specially prepared environment.
 In Montessori, there is a strong connection between intellectual activity and physical movement.
 There is an emphasis on creating opportunities to pursue independent, precise motions.
 These form the basis for later intellectual endeavors.

-Developing spoken language and learning communication skills are both critical in the early years of a child’s life.
+Developing spoken language and learning communication skills are both critical in the toddler and preschool years of a child’s life.
 Vocabulary is consistently presented to the children and the adults encourage conversation, model appropriate syntax, and offer rich and precise language.
 Stories, songs, and poetry all support the language work in the classroom.

 The young child is very sensitive to his or her surroundings, absorbing and integrating elements.
 The classroom and outdoors are designed and maintained with an emphasis on beauty, order and simplicity.

 The child's sense of self and understanding that he or she is part of a caring community are fostered.
-When children begin school, they are gently introduced to the rules of community, respect for others, possessions and work of others, sharing, taking turns, etc.
+When children begin school, they are gently introduced to the rules of community, respect for others, possessions and work of others, sharing, taking turns and embarking on their own journey toward independence.

 The Toddler Program, with an AMI certified Montessori teacher and an assistant, serves a community of 10 to 12 children between the ages of 14 months and 2 ½ years.
-The children attend school five days a week from 8:45 a.m. until noon.
-We also offer an extended-day program until 3:15 p.m.
+The children attend school five days a week.
+We also offer an extended-day program.